List of pharaohs: Upper Egyptian lines

+Tanite Twenty-Third Dynasty

 Twenty-Fourth Dynasty

-The Twenty-fourth Dynasty was a short-lived rival dynasty located in the western Delta (Sais), with only two pharaohs ruling from 732 to 720 BC.
+The Twenty-fourth Dynasty was a short-lived rival dynasty located in the western Delta (Sais), with only two rulers ruling from 731 to 712 BC.

 Twenty-Fifth Dynasty

 Nubians invaded Lower Egypt and took the throne of Egypt under Piye although they already controlled Thebes and Upper Egypt in the early years of Piye's reign.
 Piye's conquest of Lower Egypt established the Twenty-fifth Dynasty which ruled until 656 BC.

-They were ultimately driven back into Nubia, where they established a kingdom at Napata (656–590), and, later, at Meroë (590 BC – AD 500).
+They were ultimately driven back into Nubia, where they established a kingdom at Napata (656–590), and, later, at Meroë (590 BC–AD 500).